miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 posers and think they recognize their own kind.

 You know who else is a Secret Alpha?
-Detective Lieutenant Columbo, the old Peter Falk TV Columbo character... just one more thing.
+Detective Lieutenant Columbo, the old Peter Falk TV character... just one more thing.
 Whereas the Maxwell Smart character succeeds despite himself (an accidental Secret Alpha), Columbo succeeds because of himself (a deliberate Secret Alpha).
 It is a cultivated personality he uses to get people to underestimate him.